atharva-sardar02/flight-schedule-pro/README.md

 - ✅ Instructor selection dropdown (no UUIDs visible to users)
 - ✅ Weather monitoring and conflict detection
 - ✅ **Automatic AI rescheduling when weather gets bad**
+- ✅ **Auto-regeneration of options when weather validation fails at confirmation**
 - ✅ User preference ranking system
+- ✅ RESCHEDULED status tracking for completed reschedules